LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 Returns result in `0.593s`.
 Is it good or bad?

-In theory, the response under 1 second should be good.
+In theory, a response under 1 second should be good.
 But imagine hundreds of users browsing the website/app at the same time, and it can accumulate quite fast.
 So let's still try to optimize and lower that number down as much as we can.

 ---

 ## First Run with Laravel Telescope

-How can we measure the Eloquent queries?
+How can we measure Eloquent queries?
 In a visual website project, we would install [Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) and look at the numbers at the bottom of a webpage.
 But here we have API, so what tool should we use?

 [Laravel Telescope](https://laravel.com/docs/10.x/telescope) is one of the options.